priyanshuchawda/farmer_automation/documentation/aiintegration.md

 Generate Images
 ^^^^^^^^^^^^^^^

-Support for generate images in Gemini Developer API is behind an allowlist
+Support for generate images in AI Developer API is behind an allowlist

 .. code:: python